 This course is ideal for those who manage all forms of temporary works onsite – it comprises of a vast amount of knowledge needed for a temporary works role.
 The course will allow candidates with a solid knowledge of the temporary works coordinator role, allowing senior management to feel confident with their staff.
 The course also covers the key duties, roles of others, rules and regulations, management and risk assessments.

-With a short walk from Euston station on the Metropolitan, Circle & Hammersmith & City line, our Temporary Works Coordinator course is ideal for the delegates in East London and Essex, so we offer a range of locations for you to choose from – so you can pick the most convenient for one for you.
+Our Temporary Works Coordinator course is ideal for delegates in Essex and East London, so we offer a range of locations for you to choose from – so you can pick the most convenient one for you.

 We also have Temporary Works Coordinator courses in;